-Editor's Note: Choice’s recently revised Selection Policy, prepared by Choice editors in consultation with the Choice Editorial Board and approved by the Board in July 2009, appears below.
+Editor's Note: Choice’s Selection Policy, prepared by Choice editors in consultation with the Choice Editorial Board and approved by the Board in July 2009, appears below.
 It updates the 2004 Selection Policy.
 This comprehensive policy document outlines the major criteria that guide Choice subject editors in selecting print and electronic publications for review and provides a brief statement of coverage and scope for each subject area.

 Choice reviewers are primarily teaching faculty from institutions across the United States and Canada, selected for their subject expertise, active involvement with undergraduate students and curricula, diverse viewpoints and backgrounds, and sensitivity to scholarly trends.
 Academic librarians, many of whom are subject specialists with advanced degrees, review most reference materials and many Web sites.